 The U.S. Olympic team, including Husky Mike Hess, came to Seattle for Opening Day the following weekend.
 The Husky varsity, steadily improving, had one of their better races of the year, rowing close to their under-stroking Olympic brethren and finishing about a half-length behind.
 The stunner of the day came in the freshmen race, where a polished group of high school students from Brentwood College knocked off the Husky freshmen.

-Unlike previous years – dating back to 1970 – this would be the end of the 1976 season.
+Unlike previous years – dating back to 1970 – this would unfortunately be the end of the 1976 season as Erickson had nothing lined up for the post-season.
 Not for California however, as Gladstone took his crews back to the IRA two weeks later and won the Varsity Challenge Cup for the first time in his career.
-That had to be bittersweet for Erickson and his Sprint champion varsity, the coach vowing not to take his crews back to the IRA’s until they changed the dates.
+That had to be bittersweet for Erickson and his Sprint champion varsity, the coach vowing not to take his crews back to the IRA’s until the regatta changed the dates.
 Regardless, this young Husky team, although not perfect, never gave up.
 The consistent improvement in boat speed, as the season progressed, in the end established this crew as one of the top in the nation.